riboviz/riboviz/docs/user/deploy-centos-vmware-windows.md

-# Deploy a CentOS Virtual Machine on Windows 10
+# Deploy a CentOS Virtual Machine using VMWare on Windows 10

 ## Requirements